Rangi42/polishedcrystal/FAQ.md

 #### iOS:
 * Delta - while we have had a higher incidence rate of issues with Delta, there is presently no evidence that the emulator itself has any issues.
 We do still strongly recommend using SameBoy on iOS, as we still are awaiting evidence of any unusual issues with this emulator and save states

+#### Android:
+* MyOldBoy - while most of the game is playable, it is incompatible with the Real-Time Clock in Polished Crystal.
+* Nostalgia.GBC - the save file structure that this emulator produces is incompatible with Polished Crystal's save patcher, which means that updating your save to a newer version in the future will be impossible.

 #### Other:
 * Goomba Color - used to play GB/C games from a GBA flashcart, this emulator can't even run vanilla Crystal

 If you have a preferred emulator that isn't listed above, using it should be fine.
 Most modern emulators can indeed run Polished Crystal just fine.
 Be aware, though, that if you're consistently having an issue that isn't reproduced on either official hardware or the most accurate emulators, you will not be provided any support.

-### What are the .sym files for?
+### Are there Cheat Codes / What are the .sym files for?

+Cheat codes are *not* officially supported: new updates may change or break old codes.
+There is instead an **unofficial** community-made [Save Editor](https://polishededitor.vercel.app) that you can use to cheat, in a fashion similar to PkHex.

+As cheat codes are easily misused, please disable cheats before complaining that there's a bug in the game, and don't ask for pre-made cheat codes.
+Should you wish to create your own cheats, you may refer to the .sym files.
 The .sym files are created when you build Polished Crystal.
 They list the memory address of every label in the source code.
 These can be useful for [discovering GameShark cheat codes](https://github.com/pret/pokecrystal/wiki/Discovering-GameShark-cheat-codes).
 You can compare the addresses for Polished Crystal with the same labels for [pokecrystal](https://github.com/pret/pokecrystal/tree/symbols) to find the equivalents of old Crystal cheats.

-Cheat codes are *not* officially supported: new updates may change or break old codes, disable cheats before complaining that there's a bug in the game, and don't ask for pre-made cheat codes.

 ### Is there documentation for all the {Pokémon, items, moves, etc}?

+Make good use of the in-game features!
+The updated Pokédex has a lot more information, including base stats, abilities, detailed wild locations etc.

+Outside of the game, there exists a [wiki](https://github.com/Rangi42/polishedcrystal/wiki) that is provided with various info.
+Alternatively, you may consider [**PolishedDex**](https://www.polisheddex.app/), an **unofficial** online companion site for *Pokémon Polished Crystal*, created and maintained by [Cammy (@caomicc)](https://github.com/caomicc).
+It provides a slew of searchable references, such as the Pokédex, move list, items, locations, abilities, wild encounters, special events and trainers, along with tools like a team builder, headbutt calculator, catch rate calculator and more.

-A [wiki](https://github.com/Rangi42/polishedcrystal/wiki) is provided with various info.
-For things not present in the wiki, the game's [data files](data/) do a fairly good job of listing things you'll want to know.
+Note that the in-game reference is typically the most accurate, and online resources may not always reflect the game accurately.
+For the most accurate reference, the game's [data files](data/) do a fairly good job of listing things you'll want to know.
 Some highlights:

 * [Move attributes](data/moves/moves.asm)
 * [Wild Pokémon](data/wild/)
 * [Hidden Grottoes](data/events/hidden_grottoes/grottoes.asm)

-You can also just use in-game features!
-The Pokédex has a lot more information, including base stats and detailed wild locations.

-### Is there an online companion or database I can use?

-Yes. [**PolishedDex**](https://www.polisheddex.app/) is an **unofficial** online companion site for *Pokémon Polished Crystal*, created and maintained by [Cammy (@caomicc)](https://github.com/caomicc).
-It provides a searchable Pokédex, move list, items, locations, abilities, special events, and a team builder.
-The site also links to official ROM releases and includes a FAQ and quick reference pages that many players find helpful while playing.

-If you prefer browsing an online reference instead of (or in addition to) the in-repo data and wiki, PolishedDex is a great resource.

 ### Why is shiny Gyarados gold?
 Is the red Gyarados shiny?